ShaonBhattaShuvo/ReportAnalytics---Editied-Version/README.md

 ### Main View
 ![main_view](READMEFILES/inheritance_mainview.png)

 Since Main View is unique so it does not have to implement general view interface.
-MainForm simply implements IMainView.
+MainForm simply implements `IMainView`.

 ### Views
 ![views](READMEFILES/inheritance_views.png)

-Views which are managed by Main View (Main Presenter) should implement general view interface (IView).
+Views which are managed by Main View (Main Presenter) should implement general view interface `IView`.
 You can design specific view interfaces for certain tasks.
-But all of them should inherit from IView (common base).
+But all of them should inherit from `IView` (common base).

 ### View Providers
 ![view_providers](READMEFILES/inheritance_viewproviders.png)

-Views which are designed above should be wrapped by view provider.
+Views which are designed above **should be wrapped** by view provider.
 This is the part where magic comes from.
 In general, presenters do not interact with actual views so they also do not know how to create them.
-But by injecting view provider into presenter constructor, the presenter then has the ability to create views by using this view provider (factory).
+But by *injecting* view provider into presenter constructor, the presenter then has the ability to create views by using this view provider (factory).

 ### Presenter
 ![view_providers](READMEFILES/inheritance_presenter.png)

 In general, the Main Presenter and Wizard Presenter are unique so they do not have to implement a generic interface.
-However, considering there might be not just one type of reports in the future, report presenter should implement generic workspace presenter so that Main Presenter can know how to manipulate them.
+However, considering there might be not just one type of reports in the future, report presenter should **implement generic workspace presenter** so that Main Presenter can know how to manipulate them.

 ## APIs
 This section will introduce key APIs in this project.